Grizzly 399: Relationship with humans

 Grizzly 399 was known to be habituated to people when near roads and lightly developed areas.
 A researcher determined that she sought out these roadside areas rather than backcountry because it was safer for her cubs, which male bears often attempted to kill.
 The fact that she spent so much time near roads also contributed to her popularity.
 In 2011, the sight of a mother grizzly bear and her three cubs near a road in central Grand Teton National Park was enough to cause traffic to come to a halt in both directions for miles.
 In Willow Flats, Grizzly 399 taught each set of cubs to hunt elk calves, within view of the guests at Jackson Lake Lodge.

 Grizzly 399 was usually found along the roadside near the Oxbow Bend of the Snake River.
 The number of photographers following her grew to approximately 40–50 by of 2015.
 399 was considered the "grand matriarch of the park's roadside bears."

-In 2016, Grizzly 399 was feared dead after a hunter claimed to have killed her; however, she emerged from hibernation on May 10, 2016, with one cub in tow.
-She emerged from the Bridger-Teton National Forest into the Grand Teton National Park with a white-faced cub at her side.
-In 2017, now older than the age beyond which most brown bears usually breed, she was spotted in a spring snowstorm with two cubs following her.
+In 2016, Grizzly 399 was feared dead after a hunter claimed to have killed her.
+However, she emerged from hibernation on May 10, 2016, with one white-faced cub in tow.
+She moved from the Bridger-Teton National Forest into the Grand Teton National Park with the cub at her side.
+In 2017, despite being beyond the age at which most brown bears typically breed, she was spotted in a spring snowstorm with two twin cubs following her.